chrisalley/markdown-garden/source/guides/headers/setext-headers.md

 ------------------------------
 ```

 It is not possible to define, third, fourth, fifth, and sixth level headers using Setext headers.
-Instead, use [Atx Headers](/guides/headers/atx-headers).
+Instead, use [ATX Headers](../atx-headers).